Juniorduc44/FemaReports/femaReports/README.md

 #### Plain English version:

-Certainly.
-Here's a simplified version of that text:

 > As of July 2023, the Disaster Relief Fund (DRF) was expected to be short $4.3 billion by the end of the
 > budget year.
 FEMA is taking too long to close out old disaster cases, which is causing problems.
 This delay